 Another argument against a mileage tax is that it’s not fair.
 Some people specifically purchased a high-efficiency vehicle to avoid gas costs and gas taxes.
 Mike Moffatt at About.com, says raising state or federal gas taxes would be a better approach.
 In his view, mileage taxes have all the negative impacts of a gas tax with none of the positive impacts.

-Over at Bloomberg, Stephen L. Carter says a mileage tax may not even raise the revenue its promising.
+Over at Bloomberg, Stephen L. Carter says a mileage tax may not even raise the revenue promised.
 As much of 40 percent of the revenue generated by the mileage tax could go to private vendors, he said.
 Factoring in all the kinks of collection, a mileage tax might not produce as much tax revenue as the existing (or raised) gas tax.

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.